marcelo-schroeder/IFACrashlyticsSupport/README.md

 ## How to use IFACrashlyticsSupport ##

 In your application delegate, import "IFACrashlyticsSupportManager.h".
-Then, as the first thing in application:didFinishLaunchingWithOptions:, add the following line:
+Then, as the first thing in `application:didFinishLaunchingWithOptions:`, add the following line:

 ```Objective-C